What to Say in LinkedIn DMs to Book Sales Calls (Scripts + Real Examples)

 Given what you're dealing with around [their challenge], I think I could give you 3-4 specific recommendations in a quick call — even if we never work together.
 I've done deep dives on this for [niche] businesses specifically.
 Would 20 minutes be worth it?

 Word count: ~52 words.
 Why it works: The "even if we never work together" line defuses resistance and signals confidence.
-Value-first offers convert 2-3x better than "let me pitch you" language.
+Value-first offers convert significantly better than "let me pitch you" language because they frame the call as beneficial for the prospect regardless of outcome.

 Stage 4: The Ask (Message 4)